Yanivv77/FormCraftAI/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you’d like to change.

 ## **License**
-PodNiv is licensed under the MIT License—feel free to use, modify, and distribute the project as needed.
+FormCraftAI is licensed under the MIT License—feel free to use, modify, and distribute the project as needed.

 ---

 ## **Get in Touch**
 Have questions or feedback?
 Feel free to reach out or open an issue on GitHub.
-We’d love to hear how PodNiv is helping you transform your content!
+We’d love to hear how FormCraftAI is helping you transform your Forms!